 To be fairer, Obama benefitted from some personal luxuries that allowed him to thrive as a centrist.
-Despite facing unprecedented opposition from Republicans, he could still sell incremental progress to the vast majority of his constituents, because he had the luxury of being one of the 2-3 most charismatic politicians in U.S. history.
+Despite facing unprecedented opposition from Republicans, he could still sell incremental progress to the vast majority of his constituents, because he had the luxury of being one of the two or three most charismatic politicians in U.S. history.
 That luxury, however, was not afforded to his counterparts who sat further down on the Democratic bench.
 (Or, who ran for president later).
-And, I don’t think it’s unfair to speculate that his pragmatic, patient approach might’ve cost some of them their jobs in time.
+And I don’t think it’s unfair to speculate that his pragmatic, patient approach might’ve cost some of them their jobs in time.

 The question now is whether or not this recent string of L’s will be enough to shake the talk of “pragmatism” from the Democratic tree.
 If so?
 Good riddance, I say.
 I get the feeling that Americans are tired of being told to stay in their lane and be patient.
-That they don’t care if progress is slow – they want to believe it can race past them in the blink of an eye.
+That they don’t care if progress is slow—they want to believe it can race past them in the blink of an eye.
 America is a NOW culture, after all.
-One built on getting what you want, how you want, when you want it.
+One built on getting what you want, how you want it, when you want it.
 And, if you want to pass a bill these days, you better be able to sell us a bill of goods.*

-But, you what they didn’t try in all of this?
+But you know what they didn’t try in all of this?
 Taking their vision directly to the voters and selling them on the idea of universal healthcare.
 At least, not creatively.
 Instead, they pieced together their policy from information about what people already liked.
-This, without ever really offering them their shiny, new product – the kind that people don’t even know they want until they see it sitting there in the store window.
+This, without ever really offering them a shiny, new product—the kind that people don’t even know they want until they see it sitting there in the store window.
 They reverse-engineered it.
 Like a television studio putting together the worst kind of focus-grouped TV pilot.

 Therein lies the link between Sanders and the soaring rhetoric that everyone loved most about Obama.
-And, therein lies the difference between Bernie and pretty much every other Democratic candidate of the last 40 years – Sanders doesn’t operate in the grey areas – he always takes the easy shot.
+And, therein lies the difference between Bernie and pretty much every other Democratic candidate of the last 40 years—Sanders doesn’t operate in the grey areas—he always takes the easy shot.
 Bernie is willing to be black-and-white about almost everything, because he understands it’s easier to engineer a message and a brand around absolutes.
-Black-and-white = easier to explain, easier to connect to emotion, and much, much easier to sell.
+Black-and-white equals easier to explain, easier to connect to emotion, and much, much easier to sell.